StackExchange/dnscontrol/documentation/provider/axfrddns.md

 This provider uses the native DNS protocols.
 It uses the AXFR (RFC5936, Zone Transfer Protocol) protocol to retrieve existing records and uses DDNS (RFC2136, Dynamic Update) to make updates.
-It can use either TSIG (RFC2845) or IP-based authentication (ACLs).
+It can use both TSIG (RFC2845) and IP-based authentication (ACLs).

 It can work with any standards-compliant